m-couto/next_word_predictor/README.md

 - `milestone_report_1_files` folder
   - Check html file at: https://m-couto.github.io/next_word_predictor/milestone_report_1.html.

-Our entire analysis, from loading the data up until making predictiongs, is contained in the files named `task*.R`.
+Our entire analysis, from loading the data up until making predictions, is contained in the files named `task*.R`.

 - `swearWords.txt`: an additional file to the analysis, for removing profanity.